 This is going to be an exciting year for the Centurion Lounge as you will have more locations to visit.
 In fact, there are 14 airports hosting a lounge.

-The two newest Centurion Lounge locations are in Charlotte, NC and London-Heathrow.
+Centurion Lounge locations include Charlotte, NC, and London-Heathrow.
 The Heathrow lounge opens later in 2019 and will be the second international Centurion location.

 Several existing Centurion Lounge locations have undergone recent remodels.
 Dallas-Fort Worth is now open again.
 The Miami Centurion Lounge and Las Vegas location are undergoing temporary closures starting January 14, 2019.
 In March, the Seattle Centurion Lounge will temporarily close for upgrades.